nvaccess/nvda/user_docs/en/userGuide.md

 Key: NVDA+control+t

-This setting allows you to choose whether the braille display will follow the system focus / caret, the navigator object / review cursor, or both.
+This option allows you to choose whether the braille display will follow the system focus / caret, the navigator object / review cursor, or both.
+When "automatically" is selected, NVDA will follow the system focus and caret by default.
+In this case, when the navigator object or the review cursor position is changed by means of explicit user interaction, NVDA will tether to review temporarily, until the focus or the caret changes.
+If you want it to follow the focus and caret only, you need to configure braille to be tethered to focus.
+In this case, braille will not follow the NVDA navigator during object navigation or the review cursor during review.
+If you want braille to follow object navigation and text review instead, you need to configure braille to be tethered to review.
+In this case, Braille  will not follow system focus and system caret.

 | . {.hideHeaderRow} |.|
 |---|---|